alchimya/DoYouREST/README.md

 For further details see the clients included with this package.

 4) <b>Socket.io Configuration</b>
-<br/> Use this configuration to setup the socket.io settings;
+<br/> Use this configuration to setup the socket.io settings.
 <br/>You can find these information under the object socketio as follow:

 ```javascript